Why You Should Start a Blog Right Nowcreated: ; modified:

-- pretend that you have a conversation with a friend and dictate to your phone or write into a chat with yourself (perma) and then edit the resulting text
+- pretend that you have a conversation with a friend and dictate to your phone or write into a chat with yourself (a) and then edit the resulting text

 - or do actually have a conversation with a friend explaining your idea, while recording it.
 Then transcribe and edit it into a post

-- Masha Taktasheva comments after ACTUALLY TRYING this: “i’m shocked. just sat down and wrote a big text, based on a recording. will edit it and post it later”
+- a friend comments after actually trying this: “i’m shocked. just sat down and wrote a big text, based on a recording. will edit it and post it later”

 - or pretend you’re writing an email to your friend (by opening email and literally writing the letter).
 Then edit this email into a post

 - like literally, if you were talking to a friend and realized that this is something that could be interesting to other people, write an email to your friend and then edit it into a blog post

-- try The Most Dangerous Writing App (both this and the “dictate to yourself” thing are from Devon Zuegel’s advice on writing (perma))
+- try The Most Dangerous Writing App (both this and the “dictate to yourself” thing are from Devon Zuegel’s advice on writing (a))

 - DO ACTUALLY TRY THIS DON’T FLINCH AWAY.
 This app might seem like the dumbest thing in the world but it DOES REALLY HELP.
 And if it doesn’t work, you will just lose 5 minutes.